If you’re ready to harness the power of numbers to improve your shop but haven’t installed Google Analytics yet, don’t wait any longer!

 If you don’t see a “Sign In” form at all, then guess what?
 You already have a Google account and you’re currently logged in!
 Skip to step 3.

 If you use any of Google’s huge suite of products, then you probably also have an account.
-These include Android phones, Gmail, YouTube, Google+, Google Docs, AdWords etc. Sign in with the username & password you use for any of these services (if you want to use that account for your Etsy store).
+These include Android phones, Gmail, YouTube, Google Docs or Drive, Google Ads etc. Sign in with the username & password you use for any of these services (if you want to use that account for your Etsy store).